Java Sealed Classes are a powerful feature and a subpar design

-When I was a youngling learning to code Delphi on the hard knock streets of Joburg… one thing was made very clear by the compiler and teachers were that circular dependencies are wrong… just wrong.
-No code will compile.
-I appreciate we are about 800 years from that part and tech has moved on, so it can sort of circular dependencies, but to me, it still feels like a bad design decision.
+When I was a youngling learning to code Delphi on the hard knock streets of Johannesburg, one thing was made very clear by the compiler and teachers: circular dependencies are wrong—just wrong.
+No code would compile.
+I appreciate that we’re about 800 years past that era and tech has evolved, so it can now handle some circular dependencies.
+But to me, it still feels like a bad design decision.

-Which brings me to the Java permits keyword (also known as Sealed Interfaces), this feature allows one to create an interface and “assign” classes to it and basically get a Union type like TypeScript has; example code (note this is an empty interface - but doesn’t have to be)
+Which brings me to Java’s permits keyword (also known as Sealed Classes and Sealed Interfaces—not TypeScript).
+This feature allows you to create an interface and "assign" classes to it, essentially mimicking a Union type like TypeScript; example:

 sealed interface Animal permits Dog, Cat {}

-Now I can use Animal in my code and do a type check if it is a Dog or Cat and things just work.
-This also means the shape of Dog and Cat do not need to match each other (again, a Union type)… coolness.
-Again an example:
+Now I can use Animal in my code and perform a type check—if it’s a Dog or Cat, things just work.
+This also means the shapes of Dog and Cat don’t need to match (again, a Union type)... coolness.

-Here is the wild part for me, all the classes “joined” in this interface must also extend that interface… So Dog is an Animal, Cat is an Animal and Animal is both Cat and Dog.
+Here’s the wild part for me: all the classes "joined" in this interface must also extend it.
+So Dog is an Animal, Cat is an Animal, and Animal is both Cat and Dog.
 Example:

 final class Dog extends Animal {